la-ots/pelican/docs/whats-new/index.md

 - Fix bug of links in Tables not inheriting color
 - Reformatted dates and headers in What’s New to be easier to scan

+## 2.0.4 – December 13 2023

+- Remove border from sidebar code samples to align with actual site markup

 ## 2.0.3: November 30 2023

 - Icons in List Group links are vertically centered